Kyle Kendrick: Pitching style

 When Kendrick was first promoted to the major leagues, he relied almost exclusively on a sinker, but as he became more predictable, he had to adjust by adding pitches, including the changeup, cutter, and curveball that now comprise his repertoire.
 He throws from a slightly deceptive, deliberate windup, and his sinker ranges anywhere from 87 mph to 93 mph.
 He lacks requisite confidence in his secondary pitches, however, which contributes to batters being able to consistently make solid contact against him.

 Although they have improved throughout his career, Kendrick has had poor peripheral statistics, including WAR, FIP and BABIP.
 Because he manages to stay competitive on the mound and do his job, most assert that the poor peripheral statistics do not matter for him.
 When pitching, he maintains constant equanimity and seeks to avoid showing emotion, a trait he learned from his father and has embodied since playing Little League Baseball.
 He credits his composure as the reason he is able to consistently "go with the flow", and avoid being flustered, even in adverse situations.

 Personal life

 In 2009, Kendrick became engaged to three-time Survivor contestant Stephenie LaGrossa.
 They were married at the Silverado Resort in Napa, California, on November 13, 2010.
 Kendrick and LaGrossa had their first child, a daughter named Sophia Marguerite on September 3, 2011, and their second child, a son named Kyle Jr., on July 30, 2013.

-In March 2011, his home was burglarized; among the stolen items was his World Series ring.
+In March 2011, Kendrick's home was burglarized; among the stolen items was his World Series ring.
 Subsequently, the ring was found in a swampy area of Bothell, Washington, by Snohomish County Sheriff's deputies.

-His pitching intro music is "Radioactive" by Imagine Dragons.
+Kendrick's pitching intro music is "Radioactive" by Imagine Dragons.
 Among his hobbies are golf and fantasy football.